krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 A read capacity unit represents one strongly consistent read per second, or two eventually consistent reads per second, for an item up to 4 KB in size.
 Item size is rounded to the next 4KB boundary.
 For example: if item size is 4.5KB, DynamoDB would round it to 8KB for Read Capacity Unit calculation.
 A write capacity unit represents one write per second, for an item up to 1 KB in size.
 Item size is rounded to the next 1KB boundary.
 For example: if item size is 4.5KB, DynamoDB would round it to 5KB for Write Capacity Unit calculation

+#### A healthcare company uses its on-premises infrastructure to run legacy applications that require specialized customizations to the underlying Oracle database as well as its host operating system (OS).
+The company also wants to improve the availability of the Oracle database layer.

+Leverage multi-AZ configuration of Amazon RDS Custom for Oracle that allows the Database Administrator (DBA) to access and customize the database environment and the underlying operating system
+For the given use-case, you need to use Amazon RDS Custom for Oracle as it allows you to access and customize your database server host and operating system, for example by applying special patches and changing the database software settings to support third-party applications that require privileged access.
+Amazon RDS Custom for Oracle facilitates these functionalities with minimum infrastructure maintenance effort.
+You need to set up the RDS Custom for Oracle in multi-AZ configuration for high availability.

+#### A finance research company needs to perform data analytics on real-time lab results provided by a partner organization.
+The partner stores these lab results in an Amazon RDS for MySQL instance within the partner’s own AWS account.
+The research company has a private VPC that does not have internet access, Direct Connect, or a VPN connection.
+However, the company must establish secure and private connectivity to the RDS database in the partner’s VPC.
+The solution must allow the research company to connect from its VPC while minimizing complexity and complying with data security requirements.

+Instruct the partner to create a Network Load Balancer (NLB) in front of the Amazon RDS for MySQL instance.
+Use AWS PrivateLink to expose the NLB as an interface VPC endpoint in the research company’s VPC
+This is the correct and most secure solution.
+Since the RDS instance cannot be directly exposed via PrivateLink, the partner can create a Network Load Balancer (NLB) in front of a proxy or custom endpoint that connects to RDS (e.g., using RDS Proxy or an EC2-based MySQL proxy).
+The partner then creates a PrivateLink service (interface endpoint service) that the research company can connect to privately via an interface VPC endpoint in its own VPC.
+This architecture keeps traffic within the AWS network without requiring an internet gateway, VPN, or Direct Connect.

+You cannot use Transit Gateway and VPC peering together for a single pair of VPCs—this is an architectural contradiction.
+You either use Transit Gateway to route traffic between VPCs or use VPC peering—not both.

+#### The flagship application for a gaming company connects to an Amazon Aurora database and the entire technology stack is currently deployed in the United States.
+Now, the company has plans to expand to Europe and Asia for its operations.
+It needs the games table to be accessible globally but needs the users and games_played tables to be regional only.

+Use an Amazon Aurora Global Database for the games table and use Amazon Aurora for the users and games_played tables

+Amazon Aurora is a MySQL and PostgreSQL-compatible relational database built for the cloud, that combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases.
+Amazon Aurora features a distributed, fault-tolerant, self-healing storage system that auto-scales up to 128TB per database instance.
+Aurora is not an in-memory database.

+Amazon Aurora Global Database is designed for globally distributed applications, allowing a single Amazon Aurora database to span multiple AWS regions.
+It replicates your data with no impact on database performance, enables fast local reads with low latency in each region, and provides disaster recovery from region-wide outages.
+Amazon Aurora Global Database is the correct choice for the given use-case.

+For the given use-case, we, therefore, need to have two Aurora clusters, one for the global table (games table) and the other one for the local tables (users and games_played tables).

+Incorrect options:

+Use an Amazon Aurora Global Database for the games table and use Amazon DynamoDB tables for the users and games_played tables

+Use a Amazon DynamoDB global table for the games table and use Amazon Aurora for the users and games_played tables

+Use a Amazon DynamoDB global table for the games table and use Amazon DynamoDB tables for the users and games_played tables

+Here, we want minimal application refactoring.
+Amazon DynamoDB and Amazon Aurora have a completely different APIs, due to Amazon Aurora being SQL and Amazon DynamoDB being NoSQL.
+So all three options are incorrect, as they have Amazon DynamoDB as one of the components.

+#### A ride-sharing company wants to use an Amazon DynamoDB table for data storage.
+The table will not be used during the night hours whereas the read and write traffic will often be unpredictable during day hours.
+When traffic spikes occur they will happen very quickly.
+Which of the following will you recommend as the best-fit solution?

+Set up Amazon DynamoDB table in the on-demand capacity mode

+Amazon DynamoDB has two read/write capacity modes for processing reads and writes on your tables:

+On-demand

+Provisioned (default, free-tier eligible)

+Amazon DynamoDB on-demand is a flexible billing option capable of serving thousands of requests per second without capacity planning.
+DynamoDB on-demand offers pay-per-request pricing for read and write requests so that you pay only for what you use.

+The on-demand mode is a good option if any of the following are true:

+You create new tables with unknown workloads.

+You have unpredictable application traffic.

+You prefer the ease of paying for only what you use.

+If you choose provisioned mode, you specify the number of reads and writes per second that you require for your application.
+You can use auto-scaling to adjust your table’s provisioned capacity automatically in response to traffic changes.
+This helps you govern your DynamoDB use to stay at or below a defined request rate to obtain cost predictability.

+Provisioned mode is a good option if any of the following are true:

+You have predictable application traffic.

+You run applications whose traffic is consistent or ramps gradually.

+You can forecast capacity requirements to control costs.